abudaan/vega-multi-view/README.md

 ```
 This is an example of how you can add styling.
 Note that we have to add `!important` to overrule the inline styling that the Vega renderer applies to the Canvas element if you use the canvas renderer or to the SVG elements if you use the SVG renderer.
+We set `overwrite` to `false` add the new styling rules to the existing rules.

 ## Add it to your own project